The Fighting Arts Academy Womens’ Team

 You will look great, feel great, make friends and learn some seriously valuable life-skills at the same time.

-We therefore encourage our female members to participate in the broader class timetable wherever possible.
+We therefore encourage our female members to participate in the broader mixed class timetable wherever possible.

 Vava has taken the opportunity to grow and compete both locally and in Europe.
 She was able to find a new love for the sport at the end of the pandemic, on receiving the chance to be assist black belt professor Flavia Masini teach at Grand Union, as well as teaching at the UCL BJJ society (both women’s and mixed classes).
 As a self-admitted nerd and klutz, Vava strongly believes that BJJ is a perfect sport to build your relationship with your strength, confidence and potential with just a little bit of persistence and the right people to support you.